MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/security.md

 Managing who can access your Azure resources and subscriptions is an important part of your Azure governance strategy.
 Azure role-based access control (RBAC) is the primary method of managing access in Azure.
 To learn more, see [Manage access to your Azure environment with role-based access control](https://docs.microsoft.com/azure/cloud-adoption-framework/ready/azure-setup-guide/manage-access).

 Working with Security Center through Windows Admin Center requires an Azure subscription.
-To get started, see [Connect Azure Stack HCI to Azure](https://docs.microsoft.com/azure-stack/hci/deploy/connect-to-azure).
+To get started, see [Integrate Azure Security Center with Windows Admin Center](https://docs.microsoft.com/azure/security-center/windows-admin-center-integration).

 After registering, access Security Center in Windows Admin Center: On the **All Connections** page, select a server or VM, under **Tools**, select **Azure Security Center**, and then select **Sign into Azure**.